3 EPs

-3 EPs is a full-length CD by New Zealand band Tall Dwarfs released in 1994.
-The CD consists of three parts, A Question Of Medical Ethics, Up The Down Staircase and Sam's Spaniel, which were also released as three vinyl EPs collected in one box, all at once.
+3 EPs is a full-length CD by the New Zealand band Tall Dwarfs, released in 1994.
+The CD consists of three parts – A Question Of Medical Ethics, Up The Down Staircase and Sam's Spaniel – which were also released as three vinyl EPs collected in one box, all at once.

 Track listing

 All songs written by Bathgate & Knox except where noted.